objornstad/oshinys/README.md

 The source of the Apps are in /source/R/allaps3.r
 ________________________________________

-Easisest way to insatt is from within R do:
+Easisest way to install is from within R do:

 install.packages(c("shiny", "deSolve", "scatterplot3d", "polspline", "phaseR", devtools))